Does ADHD Impact Your Child At School?

-If your child is experiencing mental health challenges that is impacting their behavior and mood, reach out today to start counseling.
-Amber is a counselor with Santos Counseling PLLC that specializes in working with kids, tweens, and teens who are experiencing ADHD challenges.
+If your child is experiencing mental health challenges that are impacting their behavior and mood, reach out today to start counseling.
+Santos Counseling PLLC specializes in working with kids, tweens, and teens who are experiencing ADHD challenges.
+At Santos Counseling, we notice that kids with ADHD at school often struggle with maintaining focus on tasks, taking a moment to pause before speaking, organization, completing tasks, managing their time, and with restlessness.

 Common Symptoms of ADHD: